cambridge-water-polo/cambridge-water-polo.github.io/_pages/faq.md

 ### Practice Schedule
 Cumming Aquatic Center (The CAC worked out very well for the practices last year)
-- We plan to practice twice a week on Monday and Thursday evenings.
-Times will be announced once they are set with the facilities.
+- We practice twice a week on Monday and Thursday evenings at the Cumming Aquatic Center.
+Times are posted on the Cambridge Water Polo website Calendar.

 <br>

 ### Fall Game Schedule
-The fall game schedule will be released once we have it from the League.
+The fall game schedule is posted on the GHSWPA website (http://gapolo.com/results/2019/).
+At the top of the full game schedule post is a search box.
+Type CAMBRIDGE in the box and it will filter down to just our games.
 - All games are on Saturdays and Sundays and will start in early August and run through the first two weekends of October for Division Championships
 - Typically we play 11 to 12 matches in the fall season prior to the post-season tournaments.
 There may be 13 to 14 matches this year as the season is starting earlier.